 How Much Sugar Is In A 'Healthy' Diet?

 Are you eating what many people perceive as a healthy diet?
 Low fat?
+Low salt?
 Fruit smoothies?
 Medjool dates?
 Weight watchers dinner?
-Low fat fruit yoghurt?
+Low-fat fruit yoghurt?

 On top of this, sugary drinks are around in ever increasing volumes and regularity.
 Once soda was a drink to be enjoyed at birthday parties, now it is an everyday occurrence.
 A 600ml (20 fl oz) bottle is the equivalent of a child's entire week of sugar following the daily recommended 3 tsp/day.

-So the message is to read your labels, eat unprocessed food, and to be aware of what you are eating, snacking and drinking.
+So the message to you, is to read your nutrition labels, ensure you eat unprocessed food, and to be aware of what you are eating, snacking and drinking.

-I'm hoping no one would eat all of this in a day, but it's a bit of an eye opener.
+I'm hoping no one would eat all of this in a day, but it's a bit of an eye-opener.
 None of these servings are supersized, no sweets, no soda, no obvious high sugar foods here.

 Look out for hidden sugars and avoid them as often as you can.